odeysseuss/numen/docs/matrix/03-BasicOperations.md

 - ***Parameters***
     - `mat`: Matrix to be scaled
     - `s`: Scalar value
-    - `mOut`: Output pointer
+    - `mOut`: A new matrix with all elements of mat multiplied by scalar s

 - ***Return Value***
-    - *A new matrix with all elements of mat multiplied by scalar s*
+    - `int`: Error code

 - ***Example***
 ```c